Lamkhaga Pass: Trekking

 The Lamkhaga Pass trek is widely considered one of the most difficult and demanding high-altitude treks in the Indian Himalayas, suitable only for experienced trekkers.
-The Lamkhaga Pass trek starts from Chitkul the last Village of Sangla valley in Himachal, though it can be done from Harshil side in Uttarakhand also.
-The journey spans over 8 to 10 days and covers a distance of approximately 90 kilometres (56 mi).
+The trek typically begins from Chitkul, the last inhabited village in the Baspa Valley on the Himachal side, and ends in Harsil, a village in the Bhagirathi river valley on the Uttarakhand side, though it can also be started from the Harshil side.
+The journey spans over 8 to 10 days and covers a distance of approximately 90 km.
 The trekking season is limited to the short summer and post-monsoon months, typically from late May to early July and from late August to October, when snow cover is manageable.

 The trek is not without risk.
-During a storm in October 2021 that caused the heaviest rainfall in Uttarakhand in over one hundred years, at least 12 trekkers were killed in Lamkhaga Pass.
+During a storm in October 2021, that caused the heaviest rainfall in Uttarakhand in over one hundred years, at least 12 trekkers were killed in Lamkhaga Pass.
 At least four of the victims were killed in an avalanche.

 Transport

-Karcham-Harshil Road, from Karcham NH-5 to Harshil, with a road tunnel under the Lamkhaga Pass, is under construction which will cut down present 450 km long distance, which take nearly 16 hours, to just nearly 150 km or 2 to 3 hours.
+Karcham-Harshil Road, which will run from Karcham NH-5 to Harshil, and have a road tunnel under the Lamkhaga Pass, is under construction.
+This will cut down the current journey, which is 450 km long and can take nearly 16 hours, to about 150 km and 2 to 3 hours.
 In 2024, BRO began constructing 40-km long Kharcham-Sangla-Chitkul section of Karcham-Harshil Road.